osohq/oso/docs/content/python/new-roles/getting-started.md

     linenos=true
 >}}

-Often providing pre-authorization actions like authentication will use the basic session:
+Often performing actions before authorization like authentication will use the basic session:

 {{< literalInclude